recruit-tech/location-state/packages/location-state-core/docs/API.md

 #### `unsafeNavigation`

 Provides a temporary implementation for browsers that do not support the Navigation API.

-Refer to `window.navigation` or a polyfill that partially supports.
+- Server side
+  - `undefined`
+- Client side
+  - `window.navigation`
+  - Navigation API polyfill(partially supports)

 > **Warning**
 > This is a polyfill-like implementation that partially supports the behavior of the Navigation API, but the scope of implementation is minimal and **the `location-state` does not actively test and support it**.